olcf/olcf-user-docs/systems/summit_user_guide.rst

 ==================

-For more information about center-wide file systems and data archiving available on Summit, please refer to the pages on :ref:`data-storage-and-transfers.`
+For more information about center-wide file systems and data archiving available on Summit, please refer to the pages on :ref:`data-storage-and-transfers`.

 .. _burst-buffer: